Have you ever had the experience of navigating a holdover tenant?

-As for how long it takes to evict a holdover tenant, that will depend on the landlord-tenant laws in your state.
+How long it takes to evict a holdover tenant will depend on the landlord-tenant laws in your state.
 In some landlord-friendly states, it will be faster to remove a holdover tenant.

-However, if the legal process for evicting a tenant in your state requires you to provide proof of a lapsed lease and tenant overstaying their welcome, it could take a while to formally evict the renter.
+However, some legal processes for evicting a tenant in your state might require you to provide proof of a lapsed lease and a tenant overstaying their welcome.
+This could take a while to formally evict the renter.

 How do I prevent holdover tenants from happening?